 Samata and Shubha Katta

-They Divided their month between Matendla School and Kalleda School.
-Samata, who will be a senior biology major at University of California at Berkely, came out as part of her Global Poverty and Practice minor.
-She designed a series of science experiments using simple materials and intended for the students to perform themselves.
+They divided their month between Matendla School and Kalleda School.
+Samata, who will be a senior biology major at University of California at Berkely, came to India as part of her Global Poverty and Practice course.
+She designed a series of science experiments using simple materials that students themselves could conduct/perform.
 Samata and her mother Shubha, a chemist, demonstrated the experiments and worked with teachers to incorporate them into the curriculum.
 In addition, they both taught conversational English classes to interested students.

-An International Baccalaureate student in Austria, couldn’t resist the rave reviews of his sister Bella, so he hopped a plane to check out RDF for himself!
-Dividing two weeks between Matendla and Kalleda he spent time teaching conversational English, joining in the sports, and exploring the area.
-Nick also managed to pick Vandita’s brain about the inner workings and finances of the organization before continuing on to a business camp in China!
+An International Baccalaureate student in Austria, Nick couldn’t resist the rave reviews of his sister Bella, so he hopped on a plane to check out RDF for himself!
+Dividing two weeks between Matendla and Kalleda he spent time teaching conversational English, joining in various sports, and exploring the area.
+Nick also managed to pick the Director’s brain about the inner workings and finances of the organization before continuing on to a business camp in China!

-A teacher in New York, came to Kalleda School to visit his friend Marena and found himself volunteering.
-He spent his afternoons at Wadlakonda School School finishing the CfBT courses with teachers there.
+A teacher in New York, he came to Kalleda School to visit his friend Marena and found himself volunteering.
+He spent his afternoons at Wadlakonda School finishing the CfBT courses with teachers there.

 She taught her second Youth Empowerment class, which created a digital story about dowry (the first focused on water pollution and political corruption).
 She also took care of administrative tasks related to board meetings and coordinated volunteers and guests, including the Washington University program and the partnership with Bridges to Understanding.
 She also updated information on the RDF website.